AnimosWorkshop/Sor-Vault/Temuthen/Dictionary.md

 * frodrū - to disperse
 * fuklū - to search
 * gargū - to swim
+* gaxesū - to nurse
 * gandū - to strengthen
 * gexū - to order / to command
 * gezrū - to tame
-* feznū - to befriend
 * gharū - to believe
 	* gharieþa - faith
 * gijū - to watch